FelixAburto/Detection-Engineering/README.md

 <b>Rule Actions:</b>

-Finally, we can set what action Elastic should take when this rule triggers.
-For this section of the project we are going to set Elastic Defender as the "Response Action".
-To do this simply select the "Elastic Defend" option and set the response action to "isolate".
-You can add a comment in there if you wish.
-Finally, select "Create & Enable Rule"
+Finally, configure the response action for the rule.
+In this project, we will use Elastic Defender as the response action.
+To do this, select the "Elastic Defend" option and set the response action to "isolate."
+You can optionally add a comment for additional context.
+Once configured, click "Create & Enable Rule" to activate the rule.
+This setup will ensure that when the rule is triggered, Elastic Defender will automatically isolate the affected machine, providing an effective response to potential security incidents.

 <p align="center">
 <img src="https://i.imgur.com/qRRvyuB.png" height="100%" width="100%" alt="Detection Engineering Logo Team Ghost"/>